TypeScript with Express

 }

-Similarly, postchatt() receives a posted chatt in the expected JSON format, deserializes into the Chatt interface, and inserts it into the database, using a connection from the pool.
+Similarly, postchatt() receives a posted chatt in the expected JSON format, deserializes it into the Chatt type, and inserts it into the database, using a connection from the pool.
 The UUID and time stamp of each chatt are generated at insertion time.
 Add postchatt() to the end of your handlers.ts:

 export async function postchatt(req: Request, res: Response) {